 Cocoa, the principal component of chocolate, is derived from the cacao tree.
 Cocoa and chocolate are rich in polyphenols, particularly flavonoids, exhibiting the highest concentrations of flavonoids (chiefly epicatechin, catechin, and procyanidins) among many commonly consumed foods.
-Processing of cocoa induces flavonoid losses of 60 percent or more, however.
+However, cocoa processing induces flavonoid losses of 60 percent or more.

-A wide range of beneficial health effects has been attributed to the consumption of cocoa and chocolate, and robust evidence suggests that cocoa flavonoids…
+A wide range of beneficial health effects are attributed to the consumption of cocoa and chocolate, and robust evidence suggests that cocoa flavonoids…

 When adults with high blood pressure took cocoa flavonoid capsules (providing 862 milligrams of cocoa flavonoids) for eight consecutive days, their systolic blood pressure dropped by as much as 1.7 mmHg, and their pulse wave velocity decreased by as much as 0.14 m/s.
 The greatest effects occurred in the first three hours after consuming the cocoa, with the blood pressure dropping approximately 5 mmHg.
 Blood pressure dropped again at approximately eight hours after consuming the cocoa supplement, likely due to bacterial metabolism of the flavonoids in the gut.